 ABOUT JT CURTIS

 Since he began playing guitar at the ripe age of 8 years old, JT Curtis’ life has been dedicated to music.
-With his virtuoso guitar chops, gutbucket vocals, and explosive energy, Curtis’ burning desire to play music has taken him from Los Angeles to New York City, where he made his Broadway performance debut in LET IT BE, also touring with the production for the past few years.
+With his virtuoso guitar chops, gutbucket vocals, and explosive energy, Curtis’ burning desire to play music has taken him from Los Angeles to New York City, where he made his Broadway performance debut as George Harrison in LET IT BE, also touring with the production.

 Such is the theme of Curtis’ ONE LAST STAND, a high-energy concept album that takes you across the great divide: a journey from adolescence to adulthood.

 ONE LAST STAND received airplay for the songs "Bootleg Gasoline" and "Home (Last Stand)" (both of which were made into videos in collaboration with the WGA winning company Creative Lifeguard).

 The travel theme continues on Curtis' latest release, Elements, with an accompanying video shot all over the world (New York, San Diego, Rome, even Pompeii).

 Television has been a stage in and of itself where Curtis' original productions have played on CBS, NBC, ABC, FOX, NCAA and even The Super Bowl.
 Don’t call it selling out, we all gotta pay the rent!